Jim Pallas

 1945

-The web is a realization of the some of the potential that was present in the amalgam of those cross-country phone lines, the glowing blue phosphor tube and that kid in Ann Arbor matching skill with the ace in Berkeley.
+The web is a result of the some of the potential that was present in the mix of those cross-country phone lines, the glowing blue phosphor tube and that kid in Ann Arbor matching skill with the fellow in Berkeley.

-In the 70's, I discovered the joy of TTL logic devices and the graphic expression of printed circuit boards.
+I soon discovered the joy of TTL logic devices and the graphic expression of printed circuit boards.
 My first choice for a programming language became solder.

 Art should be free.
 I did a telephone project in 1974 where anyone could call an announcing machine and get a "phonevent".
 I then solicited tapes from artists and changed them every two weeks.
 No charge.
 Nobody made any money.
 Nobody was supposed to make any money.
 We did it to ask the question " Can the telephone" be art?'.
 10,000 calls in a two week period was common.
 It was popular enough that, once, the volume of calls shut down three exchanges.
 The telephone company was not impressed.